gpu-mode/kernelboard/kernelboard/static/news/2025-11-06-amd-second-competition.md

 - [yotta on all 3 problems](https://www.yottalabs.ai/post/optimizing-distributed-inference-kernels-for-amd-developer-challenge-2025)

 As done previously, all 60,000 kernel submissions  will be released with a permissive license.
 We are also working with Hugging Face to distribute the best kernels on their kernels project.

+Learn more from this [wonderful blog from AMD](https://www.amd.com/en/developer/resources/technical-articles/2025/inside-amd-ai-devday-2025.html)